Kate Bock Rocks The Slopes In A Sports Bra: ‘How To Counteract A Ski Tan’

 Model Kate Bock looked incredible in her most recent Instagram update on Thursday, January 21, to the delight of her 764,000 followers.
-The Sports Illustrated Swimsuit cover girl shared a trio of images in which she posed on a snowy mountainside and demonstrated her method of maintaining an even tan while enjoying outdoor winter activities.
+The Sports Illustrated Swimsuit Issue cover girl shared a trio of images in which she posed on a snowy mountainside and demonstrated her method of maintaining an even tan while enjoying outdoor winter activities.
 Over 11,000 fans double-tapped their screens to show their appreciation for her ingenuity in the course of the first afternoon in which the post was uploaded.

 Kate wore extremely snug black ski pants with a bib overall attachment.
 The wide, adjustable straps over her shoulders featured a black-and-white diagonal striped detailing, and the front of the garment dipped almost to her navel.